BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

     K-->L
 ```

-Your Secondary storage may be with friends or family, so Fall is a great time to visit them, and simulataneously check on that online storage as well.
+Your Secondary storage may be with friends or family, so Fall is a great time to visit them, and simultaneously check on that storage as well.
 (But make sure you do this _every fall_, whether you otherwise plan a visit or not!)

-1. [  ] Collect your Passport, your iPhone, and ideally also a laptop Computer with a MicroSD Adapter.
+1. [  ] Collect your required signing devices, and ideally also a laptop Computer with a MicroSD Adapter.
 You'll also need a pen.
 1. [  ] Visit your Secondary Storage.
 1. [  ] Make sure your printed SSKR share still exists.
 1. [  ] Make sure your printed account descriptor still exists.
 1. [  ] Make sure your instructions for heirs still exist.

+***Passport Instructions:***

 1. [  ] Backup your Passport[^47].
    1. Choose Settings > Backup > Create Backup
    2. Insert the MicroSD from the Secondary Storage into your Passport